Code-Institute-Submissions/laila-ba-project2_SeptResub/README.md

   - The Game
     - When two cards are clicked on, the moves counter increases by one, when a match is made,the score count increases by one.
+    - When reset button is clicked, the cards are flipped back around, the score and moves are reset, and cards are shuffled.
     - The reset button resets both the score and moves count back to zero.